New here? Start with the complete side hustle guide →

 How-To and Tutorial Content

 “How to” content is the backbone of Pinterest.
-Users come to the platform to learn how to do things — cook a specific meal, set up a Pinterest account, save money, start a blog.
+People come to the platform to learn how to do things — cook a specific meal, set up a Pinterest account, save money, start a blog.
 Posts that answer a specific “how to” question perform consistently well because they match the intent of people actively searching for solutions.

 Format your pin titles to reflect the how-to nature of the content: